mparchment/salsabil-io/src/content/blog/hadith.md

 - *Al-Arba’in* by Yahya b.
 Sharaf al-Nawawi

-This must be read with Ibn Rajab’s commentary, Jami al-’Ulum wa’l-Hikam.
+This must be read with Ibn Rajab’s commentary, *Jami al-’Ulum wa’l-Hikam*.
 He has a clear style and often brings different variations of a narration or the statements of earlier scholars to establish the meaning of a hadith.
-This can be supplemented with al-Ta’yin by al-Tufi, who extracts important principles from the text.
-Sh.
+This can be supplemented with *al-Ta’yin* by al-Tufi, who extracts important principles from the text.
 Hatim al-’Awni says that if someone reads these two books, he will emerge with fawa’id not found elsewhere.

 - *Al-Muqidhah* by Shams al-Din al-Dhahabi

-Study this book with its commentaries by Abdullah al-Sa'd and Hatim al-'Awni.
-This book is unique because it introduces the applied aspect of mustalah early on.
+Al-Dhahabi's work is unique because it introduces the applied aspect of mustalah early on.
 Research the narrators mentioned by al-Dhahabi in *Tahdhib al-Kamal* by al-Mizzi and *Mizan al-I'tidal* by al-Dhahabi, taking note of the language used to describe them.
+Study *al-Muqidhah* with its commentaries by Abdullah al-Sa'd and Hatim al-'Awni.
 Supplement this with *al-Muntakhab min ‘Ilal al-Khallal* by Ibn Qudamah, which introduces what many of the topics discussed in *al-Muqidhah* look like in practice.

 At this point, listen to *Tarikh Nushu' Musannafat al-Sunnah* by Sheikh Hatim al-’Awni, which consists of six lectures which offer an unparalleled understanding of the development of hadith as a field.
 Follow this up with *Min al-Nabi ila al-Bukhari* by Snobar, which covers the transmission and compilation of hadith from the Prophet, peace be upon him, to Imam al-Bukhari, providing important historical context.

 - *‘Umdat al-Ahkam* by ‘Abd al-Ghani al-Maqdisi

-Now one can move onto studying and memorizing famous narrations in this book, alongside reading its outstanding commentary Ihkam al-Ahkam by Ibn Daqiq al-‘Id, which is the greatest book ever written on applying usul al-fiqh.
+Now one can move onto studying and memorizing famous narrations in this book, alongside reading its outstanding commentary *Ihkam al-Ahkam* by Ibn Daqiq al-‘Id, which is the greatest book ever written on applying usul al-fiqh.
 Listen to the recorded commentary of Hasan Bukhari.
 This will introduce fiqh al-hadith, as Ibn Daqiq al-‘Id deduces the rulings from each hadith in a masterful way.

 - *Al-Muwatta* by Malik b.
 Anas al-Madani